Proxibarbital

-Proxibarbital (Ipronal) is a barbiturate derivative synthesized in 1956.
-It has anti-anxiety properties and is, in contrast to most barbiturates, almost without hypnotic action.
+Proxibarbital (Ipronal) is a barbiturate derivative synthesized in 1956 in Poland by Bogusław Bobrański.
+It has anti-anxiety and sedative properties and is, in contrast to most barbiturates, almost without hypnotic action.
+It was used as a sedative and anti-anxiety drug.
 It was also used in the treatment of migraine headaches in a similar manner to butalbital.
+It was a prescription drug available in Poland from the 1950s to the 1990s under trade name Ipronal.

 Valofane isomerizes to proxibarbal in vivo.